 Some people want to have unlimited autoresponders, which is ok.
 However, most people can figure out who their active users are within 7-10 days or 15-30 emails sent.
 Move the openers and clickers over to a new list – that is where i recommend you create unlimited autoresponders if you prefer that.
 If you focus on active folks, you’re not emailing to a massive list of unresponsive people.
 You can also save money and have a much more active list of consumers, which makes you look much better to the ESP.

 Anytime you have the chance to isolate and remove inactive people from your lists, always do it.
 Less mail goes out and the subscribers you do mail have a much higher activity rate which keeps you in the good graces of the ESP’s.
 Weekly is ideal, monthly at a minimum and this practice with most ESP’s will help you save money.

 Arbitrage vs Affiliate:

-Some of the more successful guys who use this email strategy send 90% of their email campaigns to a squeeze page that they own.
+Some of the more successful guys who use this email strategy send 90% of their email campaigns to a squeeze page that they own, on a domain that they own.
 They then run arbitrage off the back of that by rotating different offers to see which will give them the highest returns.
 The important thing to note here is that if you do this, you can use all of the opt in’s from your owned page to warm up other ESP’s that you want to get approved for single opt in API.
 But the concept allows a lot of flexibility in all of the critical moving pieces of this plan.
 Sending affiliate offers is very similar but would still need to be rotated off of a domain that you own.

 Ask people to reply: